calmjs/nunja.stock/examples/README.rst

-The following are very experimental examples that can be used with the ``nunja.serve.simple.rjs`` module in conjunction of the patch that fixes the handling of ``Accept`` headers so that ``HTTP_ACCEPT`` is properly populated.
+The following are very experimental examples that can be used with the ``nunja.serve.simple.rjs`` module in conjunction of the patch that fixes the handling of ``Accept`` headers so that ``HTTP_ACCEPT`` is properly populated (which ``nunja.serve`` provides).
 To use, simply copy the contents of this directory elsewhere and execute the following in that directory with the environment where ``nunja.stock`` is installed as a Python module activated.

 .. code:: sh